Understand WebAuthn User ID, User Name, User Display Name, User Handle and Credential ID in Passkey applications and get advice for implementation.

 The WebAuthn Credential ID is a unique ID generated by the authenticator (e.g. your smartphone, laptop or hardware security key like YubiKey) during the registration (sign-up) process of a new credential (passkey).
 This Credential ID is required for passkey authentication, as it is used to distinguish individual credentials (passkeys).
 Each Credential ID is exclusive to a specific credential (passkey).

-In case of resident-keys (discoverable credentials), the Credential ID is stored by the
+the Credential ID is stored by the authenticator.
+When a

 In case of non-resident keys (non-discoverable credentials), the Credential ID is stored by the relying party server.
 When a user attempts to authenticate, the user needs to manually select the Credential ID in a dialogue of the relying party.
 If just one non-resident key is available, this one will be sent to the client.